fabiohsv-cit/ciandt-components-factory/README.md

    });
    ```

-6. **loadModules(url, options)**
+6. **loadModules(urlOrModules, options)**
    * this function loads all modules returned by the response of the called url.
 It's recomended if your app has modules that are dynamicaly loaded.
+The fist param can be a list of modules.
    * options:
    - ignoredModules: list of modules to ignore
    - appJsPath: path to app.js module